 Through his career Alan has developed narratives for how lifestyles will be sustainable by 2050, the idea of choice editing versus consumer choice and has also voiced his opinion on certification proliferation.
 As well as corporate work he chaired several government think tanks and was a Sustainable Development Commissioner between 2000 and 2009.

-Aligned to his work for others, Alan is a well known and a popular keynote speaker on the global conference/workshop circuit see My appearances.
+Aligned to his work for others, Alan has been a well known and a popular keynote speaker on the global conference/workshop circuit.